parisba/presentations/Write the Docs 2016 Portland/Write the Docs 2016 Portland.md

 ---
 ## Swift

-- Introduced 2 years ago by 
+- Introduced 2 years ago by Apple
 - Currently at version 2.2
 - Made open source in December 2015[^1]
 - Apache License 2.0
 - Currently supports OS X and Linux
 - Windows support on the way

-[^1]: For more information on the Swift project, check out their website: http://swift-lang.org/
+[^1]: For more information on the Swift project, check out their website: http://swift.org/

 ---